-The annual variable remuneration for Group management is assessed against annual performance targets that signal and reward the strategic and operational results and behaviors expected for the year, which contribute to long-term, sustainable value creation for Orrön Energy.
+The annual variable remuneration for Group management is assessed against annual performance targets that signal and reward the strategic and operational results and behaviours expected for the year, which contribute to long-term, sustainable value creation for Orrön Energy.
 The criteria and outcomes are further evaluated against the market, Orrön Energy's economic situation and how others are remunerated within the Company.
-The annual performance targets include delivery against measurable financial and non-financial performance requirements that are identified according to the individual's position and responsibilities.
-Each member of Group management is set performance weightings against each of the specific targets reflecting their influence on the performance outcome.
+The annual performance targets include delivery against measurable financial and non-financial performance requirements with performance weightings reflecting their influence on the Company's performance.